 Animal Care & Control

-The Animal Care and Control Bureau is part of the Clearlake Police Department and is supervised currently by Lt.
+The Animal Care and Control Bureau is part of the Clearlake Police Department and is supervised by Lt.
 Tim Hobbs.
-The bureau consists of two full time animal control officers, two kennel technicians and a part-time veterinarian, in addition to volunteers.
+The bureau consists of animal control officers, kennel technicians and a part-time veterinarian, in addition to volunteers.
+The City of Clearlake contracts with North Bay Animal Services to provide animal control officers and additional kennel staff.

-To inquire about City of Clearlake dog licensing, low cost spay / neuter clinic, vaccination clinics and microchipping, call 707-994-8251, ext.
-118, or visit the Police Department lobby at 14050 Olympic Drive Clearlake, CA 95422.
+To inquire about City of Clearlake dog licensing, please call PetData at 1-866-364-8610.
+For information regarding low cost spay / neuter clinic, vaccination clinics and microchipping, call the shelter at 707-273-9440.

 To inquire regarding lost, found or impounded animals, redeeming or surrendering an animal, public drop off of animals and adoptions, call the Clearlake Animal Shelter staff at 707-273-9440.
 The shelter is located at 6820 Old Highway 53 and is open to the public from 12-4pm Monday-Saturday.